How to properly tag pages

 - Document categorization

 What type of document is it?
 Is it a reference?
 A tutorial?
 A landing page?
-These can be used when filtering searches, so they're really important!
+Our visitors can use these tags to filter searches, so they're really important!

 - Topic identification

-- What topic does the article cover?
+What is the article about?
 Is it about an API?
 The DOM?
 Graphics?
-These, too, are important, because they can be used as filters on searches.
+Again, these tags are important because they can filter searches.

 - Technology status

-- What's the status of the technology?
+What's the status of the technology?
 Is it non-standard?
-Obsolete or deprecated?
+Deprecated?
 Experimental?

 - Skill level